 Shropshire Star

-Openreach fined £1.34m over death of engineer swept away in river as he tried to help customers
+Openreach fined £1.34m over death of engineer swept away in flooded river

-An Openreach engineer had slipped and was swept to his death by a river, a court heard today as the company was fined £1.34 million for failing to ensure his safety.
+An Openreach engineer had slipped and was swept to his death by a river, a court heard today when the company was fined £1.34 million for failing to ensure his safety.

 Published